mrajewski/StreamApp/README.md

 $ npm install
 $ npm start
 ```
-*Notice that you will have to open two separate terminal windows in order to this properly and run the above from main catalogue*
+*Notice that you will have to open two separate terminal windows in order to this properly.
+Also make sure that you are running the above from main catalogue*